unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 The master passwords feature also comes with an easy-to-use interface allowing you to create unlimited master passwords and manage all of them in one place.
 You will have full control to (de)activate, delete passwords as well as restrict usage passwords by usage, time and user role.

-= Customize Password Form & Messages with WordPress Customizer = Customize the password form text and design to match the look and feel of your website.
+= Customize Password Form & Messages with WordPress Customizer = You can customize sitewide login form as well as single password form via WordPress built-in customizer.

+You will be able to remove or change our default logo to your own for the sitewide login form.
+You can also change the color and design of the password form to match the look and feel of your website.

-You will be able to change the WordPress default password protected error message as well as password form instruction, namely headline, description, password input placeholder, and button text.
+As for the single password form, you will be given the ability to change the WordPress default password protected error message as well as password form instruction, namely headline, description, password input placeholder, and button text.

-The button and text’s font-size, color and background can also be customized through a friendly WYSIWYG HTML Editor.
+The button and text's font-size, color, and background can also be customized through a friendly WYSIWYG HTML Editor.

-= Show Password Protected Post Excerpt =
-Many WordPress themes hide the post excerpt and featured image of password protected content by default.
-Enable this option to show excerpt of your password protect posts.

 = Hide Password Protected Content =
 By default, your password protected content will still show up on various pages such as home and category page once published.